Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 ## Roadmap

 Now, we need to estimate the amount of work.
-To do this, we unfold the stages of development into large tasks and estimate the time needed to complete them.
+To do this, we unfold the stages of development into large tasks and estimate the time required to complete them.

 The final roadmap can be found [here](https://docs.google.com/spreadsheets/d/11D4wl-dk4eLU4Jj3vVnQQY7TurMW8eC_nHzTexP7wgY/edit?usp=sharing).